History of Chinese Australians: Chinese burials on the goldfields

 As soon as the Chinese started arriving in Australia, they started dying here.
 Many wanted their remains to be sent back to China for spiritual and traditional reasons.
 Many families went to great lengths to see this achieved.
 Others however, were buried in Australia.
 Cemeteries around the country contain Chinese graves.
-To accommodate the Chinese funeral rituals that involve burning cemeteries around Australia allowed the construction of chimneys.
+To accommodate the Chinese funeral rituals that involve burning of effigies, cemeteries around Australia allowed the construction of chimneys.
 These chimneys can still be found in cemeteries around the country today.
 Often the people in charge of the cemeteries were devout Christians, people who had an aversion to what they saw as pagan rituals.

 The Chinese section of the White Hills cemetery in Bendigo is possibly the most important example remaining in Australia of Chinese graves in their original state.
 Beechworth Cemetery, which opened in 1857, is significant for the way in which it incorporates a Chinese section into the original cemetery plan.
 Many other cemeteries have been redeveloped and the heritage and cultural diversity of their Chinese sections has been lost.